hayeah/sike-react-course/js-bling-bling/index.md

 Many frontend developers would tell you that you should avoid JavaScript animation and use CSS animation to get better performance (less CPU time) and smoother effects (higher framerate).

 However, the reason that JavaScript animation is slow is usually because the library you use isn't optimized for animation.
 An optimized JavaScript animation engine (e.g. [GreenSock](https://www.greensock.com) or [Velocity.js](http://velocityjs.org/)) has comparable performance to CSS animation.
-In some cases JS animation could be faster than CSS animation.
+In some cases JS animation could be faster than CSS animation！